phil-all/-Portfolio-OCR-Projet5/libraries/captcha/README.md

 2. This new number is converted in hexadecimal.

 3. This hexa value is encrypt with a noon reversible way to obtain hash.

-## Token class

-Used to generate token containing random number hash, to be setted and getted in using cookie.